alexbrazier/go-url/README.md

 | `SESSION_TOKEN`        |          |                |                              | Secret session token to store the user sessions                                                        |

-## TODO
+## FAQ

-- Currently does not work in load balancer if running Slackbot
+#### Slackbot is posting multiple replies messages to a single message
-  - If load balancing is required, then you could run a single instance with Slackbot enabled, then the rest without.
+When enabled, the Slackbot will be running on every node in a load balanced system.
+Either disable load balancing, or run a separate instance just for the Slackbot.